 Many people who are charged with theft crimes made a simple bad life choice.
 If this describes you, you probably agree with us that you deserve another chance at making it right.
 Maybe you have been falsely convicted and want the best theft crimes defense lawyer in Chico to defend you?
-Criminal defense attorneys at Amaya & Associates can help you combat theft charges that have the potential to ruin your life and future standing in your community.
+Allow a Chico theft crimes attorney to help you combat theft charges that have the potential to ruin your life and future standing in your community.

 What Are The Types of Theft Crimes?

 Many different types of crimes fall under the category of theft.
 For example, petty theft, grand theft, robbery, burglary, embezzlement and burglary are all classified as theft crimes.